autumn-mck/site-astro/src/content/projects/projects.md

 ## MusicBee installation script for Linux

 A script to automate setting up [MusicBee](https://getmusicbee.com/) (A Windows application) on linux.
+I wrote a whole [blog post](/blog/2024/musicbee-on-linux/) on this!

 - Automatically sets up a wineprefix with the required libraries
 - Downloads and installs the specified version of MusicBee